 [c] To provide adequate quenching after solution heat treatment, cool below 540°C (1000°F) rapidly enough to carbide precipitation.
 Oil or water quenching may be required on thick sections.

 The automotive, aerospace, medical device and construction industries rely heavily on the use of fasteners to secure component assemblies.
-For example, medical devices (e.g. dental & orthopedic implants, instruments) employ literally hundreds of different types fasteners to hold their assemblies together.
+For example, medical devices (e.g. dental & orthopedic implants, instruments) employ literally hundreds of different types of fasteners to hold their assemblies together.
 Even though the components in the medical devices are small or even tiny, when a fastener fails, the device will almost always fail as well.

 Fasteners for Construction